This Is Your Brain on Microdoses of Psilocybin

 On the bright side, I credit my exposure to psilocybin as a drug-abusing teenager with my ongoing pursuit as a sober adult to achieve a drug-free state of what I call “superfluidity” in which one's thoughts, actions, and emotions are perfectly harmonized without any friction, viscosity, or entropy.
-(For more see, “What Driving Force Helps Us Go from “Flow” to Superfluidity?")
+(See “What Driving Force Helps Us Go from 'Flow' to Superfluidity?")

 “I don’t know if you’ve ever had a bad trip, but it feels like all the tumblers in your brain are turning and reconfiguring; unlocking doors that should stay shut, closing windows that should stay open, all the while re-etching the blueprints of your psyche and the foundation of your soul.
-Psilocybin fuses your synapses into new configurations, permanently rearranging the architecture of your mind.” —Christopher Bergland in The Athlete’s Way: Sweat and the Biology of Bliss
+Psilocybin fuses your synapses into new configurations, permanently rearranging the architecture of your mind.” —Christopher Bergland, The Athlete’s Way

-Suffice to say; psilocybin is powerful stuff.
+Suffice to say: Psilocybin is powerful stuff.
 In fact, as someone who is prone to substance abuse, having a really bad trip on magic mushrooms was a catalyst for turning my life around.
 After tripping my brains out and thinking my mind would never recover from consuming excessive amounts of psilocybin, I was so grateful to feel lucid and clear-headed again.
 I made a vow to stop drinking, abstain from smoking weed, and never take a microgram of psilocybin again.
 Aerobic exercise became my “drug of choice” and I started self-medicating with finely-tuned doses of moderate-to-vigorous physical activity (MVPA) that helped me optimize my mental health.
-(For more see, "Aerobic Exercise Has Clinically-Proven Antidepressant Powers.")
+(See "Aerobic Exercise Has Clinically-Proven Antidepressant Powers.")

 As someone who fell in love with running during my process of giving up drugs, I discovered through first-hand experience that aerobic exercise triggers the production of endogenous mind-altering substances (e.g., endocannabinoids, endorphins, dopamine) that make me feel good and never fail to get my creative juices going.

-That being said, despite my explicit and implicit bias against the recreational use of any type of drug, there is growing empirical evidence suggesting that using psychedelic substances, such as psilocybin, LSD, and ayahuasca in supervised and controlled medical settings may offer effective alternatives to currently available pharmaceuticals for treating a wide range of mental health issues.
-(For more see, “Psilocybin May "Reset" Brain Circuitry of Depressed Patients: Magic Mushrooms May Kick-Start Recovery from Treatment-Resistant Depression.”)
+That being said, despite my bias against the recreational use of any type of drug, there is growing empirical evidence suggesting that using psychedelic substances, such as psilocybin, LSD, and ayahuasca in supervised and controlled medical settings may offer effective alternatives to currently available pharmaceuticals for treating a wide range of mental health issues.
+(See “Psilocybin May 'Reset' Brain Circuitry of Depressed Patients: Magic Mushrooms May Kick-Start Recovery from Treatment-Resistant Depression.”)

 On October 23, 2018, the U.S. Food and Drug Administration (FDA) designated psilocybin as potential “Breakthrough Therapy” as part of an upcoming international study on psilocybin-assisted therapy by Compass Pathways for patients with treatment-resistant depression (TRD).
 Compass Pathways was founded in 2016 as a consortium designed to accelerate patient access to evidence-based innovations in mental health.